clojuredocs/guides/articles/tutorials/introduction.md

 (We cover `apply` in the [Bread and Butter functions](#bread_and_butter_functions) section.)

-If you need to convert to a sequential collection (list or vector), but don't need to access by index, you can use `seq` instead of `vec` (to convert to a generic non-indexable list-like ("sequential") data structure).
+If you need to convert to a sequential collection but don't need fast random access to items via index, you can use `seq` instead of `vec` (to convert to a generic linked-list-like ("sequential") data structure).
 More about `seq` when we get to [Laziness](#laziness).

 > By the way, you may have noticed a pattern here: longer function